Mary J. Blige referred to herself as a “living legend” Sunday at the BET Awards and she proved why — by performing her own musical tribute.

 “Although I’m a leader, a queen, a living legend… Although I’m all these things, I’m a servant as well and I’m here to serve.
 Being a servant is not always glamorous or popular, but it’s the job and the assignment that I was given,” she said.
 “Because in order to become an authority, I had to come under authority.
 It’s because, when the glory is placed on me, I give it back to God.”

-After her speech, The Queen of Hip-Hop Soul performed a medley of her hits including, “My Life,” “No More Drama,” “I’m Goin Down,” “Real Love,” “Be Happy,” “Reminisce,” and “Love No Limit.”
+After her speech, The Queen of Hip-Hop Soul performed a medley of her hits that included “My Life,” “No More Drama,” “I’m Goin Down,” “Real Love,” “Be Happy,” “Reminisce,” and “Love No Limit.”